lhtin/You-Dont-Know-JS/this & object prototypes/ch4.md

 In class-oriented languages, not only can you define a class which can be instantiated itself, but you can define another class that **inherits** from the first class.

 The second class is often said to be a "child class" whereas the first is the "parent class".
-These terms obviously come from the metaphor of parents and children, though the metaphors here are a bit stretched, as you'll see shortly.
+These terms obviously come from the __metaphor__(类比) of parents and children, though the metaphors here are a bit stretched, as you'll see shortly.

 When a parent has a biological child, the genetic characteristics of the parent are copied into the child.
 Obviously, in most biological reproduction systems, there are two parents who co-equally contribute genes to the mix.
 But for the purposes of the metaphor, we'll assume just one parent.